RELATED ECOLOGY PROGRAMS

 Raymond Shoreline Master Program: Comprehensive Update

-The proposed Shoreline Master Program would replace the city’s 1994 shoreline program in its entirety and would address uses and development along approximately 20 miles of shoreline including the Willapa River, South Fork Willapa River, Skidmore Slough and Ellis Slough.
+The proposed Shoreline Master Program would replace the city’s 1994 shoreline master program in its entirety and would address uses and development along approximately 20 miles of shoreline including the Willapa River, South Fork Willapa River, Skidmore Slough and Elk Creek.
 The city’s new master program contains locally tailored shoreline policies, regulations, environment designations and administrative provisions.
 The updated SMP also includes improved habitat protection measures and encourages restoration.

 Note: All documents are PDF

 If you have troubles accessing documents, please contact Kim Van Zwalenburg, Washington Department of Ecology.

 Privacy Notice | Site Info | Accessibility | Contact the web team |